WARH: Country (1993–2000)

 In late 1993, WKBQ-FM was purchased by Zimmer Radio Group of Cape Girardeau, Missouri.
 On January 20, 1994, WKBQ-FM and country-formatted sister station WKKX swapped frequencies, with WKBQ-FM moving to 104.1 FM, and WKKX moving to 106.5 FM (AM 1380 would continue to simulcast WKBQ-FM after the swap).
-The station became "New Country Kix 106.5," with the popular morning duo "Steve & DC" heard for the second time on the 106.5 MHz frequency.
-That led to the team scoring its biggest ratings in St. Louis, as the "Steve & DC" morning show consistently ranked No. 1 in the all-important Persons 18-49 and Persons 25-54 demographics on WKKX.
+The station became "New Country Kix 106.5", with the popular morning duo Steve and DC heard for the second time on the 106.5 MHz frequency.
+That led to the team scoring its biggest ratings in St. Louis, as the Steve and DC morning show consistently ranked No. 1 in the all-important Persons 18-49 and Persons 25-54 demographics on WKKX.

 In November 1996, Emmis Broadcasting bought the station.

 Smooth jazz (2000–2005)

-In 2000, Emmis swapped WKKX to Bonneville International for Los Angeles country music station KZLA (now KLLI).
-At 12:00 a.m. on October 4, 2000, after the sale to Bonneville closed, WKKX changed call letters to WSSM and adopted a Smooth Jazz format as "Smooth 106.5" (later "106.5 Smooth Jazz").
+In 2000, Emmis swapped WKKX to Bonneville International for Los Angeles country music station KZLA.
+At 12:00 a.m. on October 4, 2000, after the sale to Bonneville closed, WKKX changed call letters to WSSM and adopted a smooth jazz format as "Smooth 106.5" (later "106.5 Smooth Jazz").

 Adult hits (2005–present)

-On April 10, 2005, after playing "Thank You" by Euge Groove, the station adopted its current adult hits format, branded as "106-5 The Arch."
+On April 10, 2005, after playing "Thank You" by Euge Groove, the station adopted an adult hits format, branded as "106-5 The Arch".
 The first song on "The Arch" was "Roll With the Changes" by REO Speedwagon.
-The station adopted its current WARH call letters on April 18, 2005.
+The call sign was changed to WARH on April 18, 2005.
 WARH was initially programmed by Jules Riley.
-The Program Director since 2019 is Marty Linck, who also serves as the program director for sister station KSHE.
+The program director since 2019 is Marty Linck, who also serves as the program director for sister station KSHE.

 On January 19, 2011, Bonneville announced the sale of WARH, as well as 16 other stations in four markets (St. Louis, Chicago, Cincinnati and Washington, D.C.), to Minneapolis-based Hubbard Broadcasting.
 The sale was completed on April 29, 2011.